-"while the proposal will result in additional traffic volumes, it equally provides an upgraded intersection which will not only improve traffic safety and efficiency for the development but will also resolve existing access constraints for the broader area.
-Further, it is important to recognise that the subject land will not remain undeveloped.
-It is far preferable to develop a holistic solution which includes an intersection upgrade than a number of developments which will increase traffic incrementally and not contribute to external infrastructure.
+In response, MFY have advised that while the proposal will result in additional traffic volumes, it equally provides an upgraded intersection which will not only improve traffic safety and efficiency for the development but will also resolve existing access constraints for the broader area.
+Further, MFY have pointed out that the subject land will not remain undeveloped and that it is preferable to develop a holistic solution which includes an intersection upgrade than a number of developments which will increase traffic incrementally and not contribute to external infrastructure.

-Of note is that the signalised intersection will provide for safer turning movements for large commercial vehicles which access the area.
-This is a substantial improvement to the current situation where the road width of the Penna Avenue is too narrow to safely accommodate turning movements of semi-trailers..
+The signalised intersection will provide for safer turning movements for large commercial vehicles which access the area.
+This is a substantial improvement to the current situation where the road width of the Penna Avenue is too narrow to safely accommodate turning movements of semi-trailers.

-MFY estimate that the proposed development will generate approximately 355 vehicle movements per hour in the weekday afternoon commuter peak period and 730 per hour in the Saturday peak period.
-Based primarily on a number plate survey, MFY forecast that an average of less than 10 percent of drivers will use the residential street network to avoid Glynburn Road.
+MFY estimate that the proposed development will generate approximately 364 vehicle movements per hour in the weekday afternoon commuter peak period and 712 per hour in the Saturday peak period.
+Based primarily on a number plate survey, MFY have previously forecast that an average of less than 10 percent of drivers will use the residential street network to access the proposed Bunnings, to avoid Glynburn Road.
 Therefore, MFY forecast that 36 vehicles per hour would use the local road network during the weekday peak.